confluence/tonguefish/README.md

 `tonguefish` needs Python 3, [`feedparser`](https://feedparser.readthedocs.io/en/latest/) and [`tomlkit`](https://tomlkit.readthedocs.io/en/latest/).
 On Windows you will also need the `tzdata` package if you want to use IANA strings to configure local timezones.

 You need an input directory, an output directory, and a cache directory.
 The input directory must contain at minimum a `feeds.toml` file and a copy of or symbolic link to the `tonguefish.css` stylesheet.
 Custom CSS can be placed in separate files in the input directory; they will be copied to the output directory.
+Any files called `favicon.*` (any suffix) in the input directory will be copied to the output directory and used as favicons.
+A default is provided (you have to copy or symlink it, like the default stylesheet).
 The `tonguefish.py` script is standalone, and can be run from / moved to any working directory.

 `tonguefish` can be run with all downloads disabled (useful for changing configuration of existing feeds, or development of `tonguefish` itself), or with updates disabled but fetching of missing feeds enabled (useful for adding new feeds).